-Low Carb Brussels Sprout Casserole
+Low Carb Brussel Sprouts Casserole with Bacon

 When I was a kid my thoughts about Brussels sprouts conjured up all sorts of disgusting and bitter memories of the boiled Brussel sprouts.
 I couldn’t ever understand why my mom even cooked them.

 The days of yucky, boiled, and bitter Brussel sprouts of the past are long gone!
-Thanks to farmers making them less bitter, and learning how to properly roast and carmelize this savory vegetable, we have taken this little green sprout from bottom of the barrel to a family favorite vegetable!
+Thanks to farmers making them less bitter, and learning how to properly roast and carmelize this savory vegetable, we have taken this little green sprout from the bottom of the barrel to a family favorite vegetable!

 While this keto Brussel sprouts casserole can be served as a complete meal since it includes protein, dairy, and vegetables, you may also want to try pairing it with a simple side salad or some additional fatty-protein options including bratwurst or ham.